-The treatment assignment will continue to be withheld from the CEC members at the conclusion of the study until all global investigational studies are completed and a meta-analysis to assess cardiovascular risk is conducted.
+The treatment assignment will continue to be withheld from the cardiovascular adjudication committee members until all global investigational studies are completed and a meta-analysis to assess cardiovascular risk is conducted.

-3.8.
+3.9.
 ADMINISTRATION OF STUDY MEDICATION

-The following investigational products will be used for oral administration:
+The following investigational products (IP) will be used for oral administration: